tektoncd/community/teps/0017-shell-escaped-params.md

 There are existing workarounds:

-1. Place the value into an environment variable.
-I am unsure if this is safe for all possible valid inputs.
+1. Place the value into an environment variable, explicitly or implicitly.
+I am unsure if this is safe for all possible valid inputs but I have not been able to break it.
+We should ensure any implicit environment variables cannot be any special name (i.e. LD_PRELOAD); a `TKN_` prefix would probably be sufficient.

    ```
    steps: